 For reservations and updates of the goings on at the restaurant, you can like the Mozaik Bahçe Facebook page.
-And if you love these mosaic lamps and other Turkish souvenirs, owner Nichola also has a website, The Turkish Trading Company, which specialises in crafts from Turkey and nearby areas.
+And if you love these mosaic lamps and other Turkish souvenirs, owner Nichola also has a Facebook page, The Turkish Trading Company, which specialises in crafts from Turkey and nearby areas.

 Have you been to Turkey and bought a glass, mosaic lamp as a souvenir of your time here?
 What are your favourite colours?